 When an object falls off of a vehicle and into the road, the driver often does not notice and immediately drives away, making it difficult to assign blame to the party who dumped the debris.

-In some cases, the government can be held responsible for the accident.
+In some cases, the government can take responsibility for the accident.
 If the public entity in charge of that road had proper notice of the road hazard, and had ample time to take measures to protect against the hazard and failed to do so, then they may be at fault.

 To avoid a road debris accident, one should always:

-If you or a loved one has been injured in a road debris accident, we invite you to contact our office at (310) 943-1171 for a free consultation and case review.
+If you or a loved one has been injured in a litter accident, contact KAASS LAW at (310) 943-1171 for a free consultation.
+We will carefully review the circumstances of your case and recommend a strategy that is in your best interest.
 Our staff speaks Spanish, Armenian, Russian, and French.